publiclab/spectral-workbench/README.md

 You should have received a copy of the GNU General Public License along with Spectral Workbench.
 If not, see <http://www.gnu.org/licenses/>.

+====

+##Simple installation with Cloud9

+1. If you have a GitHub account, visit https://c9.io and log in with the GitHub button.
+2. Fork this repository to your own GitHub account, creating a `yourname/spectral-workbench` project.
+3. Name your project, then (order important!) choose the **Ruby** template, THEN enter `yourname/spectral-workbench` in the "Clone from Git or Mercurial URL" field, and press **Create Workspace**
+4. In the command line prompt at the bottom of the page, type `./install_cloud9.sh` and press enter.
+5. Enter your username when prompted, and click "Run Project" when it's done.
+6. You're done!
+Go to the URL shown!

+====

 ##Installation

 The app now runs on Ruby 1.9.3 up to Ruby 2.1.2 (preferred), and Rails 3.2.x, and uses Bundler for gem management and Bower for static asset management.